Official websites use .mil

-Located at Offutt Air Force Base near Omaha, Neb., U.S. Strategic Command is one of nine unified commands in the Department of Defense.
+Located at Offutt Air Force Base near Omaha, Nebraska, U.S. Strategic Command is one of eleven unified combatant commands in the Department of Defense.

-USSTRATCOM combines the synergy of the U.S. legacy nuclear command and control mission with responsibility for space operations; global strike; global missile defense; and global command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR).
+USSTRATCOM combines the synergy of the U.S. legacy nuclear command and control mission with responsibility for global strike operations.
 This dynamic command gives national leadership a unified resource for greater understanding of specific threats around the world and the means to respond to those threats rapidly.

 The Global Operations Center, or GOC, is the nerve center for USSTRATCOM.
 The GOC is responsible for the global situational awareness of the Commander, USSTRATCOM, and is the mechanism by which he exercises operational command and control of the Nation's global strategic forces.

-Mission I History I Command Snapshot I Commander's Intent I Command Video I Command Emblem I FAQ
+History I Command Video I Command Emblem I USSTRATCOM Headquarters I FAQ

 J1 - Human Capital - Colonel Jason Schmidt: Develops and administers command manpower and personnel policies, human resources, and personnel assignment programs.